-We currently derive the majority of our revenues from a single customer and in the immediate future we will continue to depend on one customer for nearly all of our revenues after our expected acquisition of additional vessels from GasLog.
-The loss of this customer would result in a significant loss of revenues and could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+We derive a substantial majority of our revenues from a limited number of customers, and the loss of any customer, charter or vessel would result in a significant loss of revenues and could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-We currently derive the majority of our revenues from wholly-owned subsidiaries of Shell.
+We currently derive the majority of our revenues from wholly owned subsidiaries of Shell.
 We could lose a customer or the benefits of our time charter arrangements for many different reasons.
 The customer may be unable or unwilling to make charter hire or other payments to us because of a deterioration in its financial condition, commercial disputes with us, long term force majeure events or otherwise.
-If a customer terminates its charters, chooses not to re-charter our ships or is unable to perform under its charters and we are not able to find replacement charters on similar terms, we will suffer a loss of revenues.
-Such a loss could have a material adverse effect on our business, financial condition, results of operations and cash flows, including cash available for distribution to unitholders.
+If a customer terminates its charters, chooses not to re-charter our ships or is unable to perform under its charters and we are not able to find replacement charters on similar or more favourable terms, we will suffer a loss of revenues.